yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 # Storage Type - Controling Serialization

 When a client application accessing a remote space (using a clustered topology or non-clustered) the data is serialized and sent over the network to the relevant JVM hosting the target space partition.
 The serialization involves some overhead.
-The [Storage Type|XAP91:Storage Types - Controlling Serialization] decoration allows you to control the serialization behavior when non-primitive fields used with your space class.
+The depanlinkStorage Typetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Storage+Types+-+Controlling+Serializationbelakanglink decoration allows you to control the serialization behavior when non-primitive fields used with your space class.

 {% inittab %}